Super Castlevania IV

 Review by Mike Finkelstein

-A year after Dracula's last defeat at the hands of Simon Belmont, the evil demon has once again resurrected (his gravestone, last seen at the end of Castlevania II is struck by lightning, and Dracula's Bat Soul flees the grave).
+A year after Dracula was defeated at the hands of Simon Belmont (see: Castlevania II: Simon's Quest), the evil demon has once again resurrected (his gravestone, last seen at the end of Castlevania II is struck by lightning, and Dracula's Bat Soul flees the grave).
 It's up to Simon Belmont, famed vampire hunter, to once again traverse the steps of the Demon Castle and face off against the beasts within, all in a quest to destroy Dracula once and for all.

 When Super Castlevania IV came out, for many Americans it was another great game in the legacy of Simon Belmont; his third official venture into Dracula's castle.
-It made sense for video game players in the States -- if Mario could keep going after Bowser, time and again, why not Simon and Dracula.
-Officially in Japan, though, Super Castlevania IV was a remake of the original game, and the story setup here-in only helps to clarify details, for Japanese game players, that were lacking in the original game (we at the Inverted Dungeon feel differently).
+It made sense for video game players in the States -- if Mario could keep hunting down Bowser, time and again, why not Simon and Dracula.
+Officially in Japan, though, Super Castlevania IV was an enhanced remake of the original Castlevania (with many liberties taken), and the story setup here-in only helps to clarify details, for Japanese game players, that were lacking in the original game (we at the Inverted Dungeon feel differently).

 But "Twinkle Toes" Simon came in with more than just some impressive jumping skills -- he also refined his whip wielding.
 Now Simon could whip in every direction (up and down as well as horizontally, and even the various diagonals).
 He even could let the whip hang loose in front of himself (and twirl it around), giving him extra protection against projectiles.
 Plus, on certain anchor points, Simon could whip onto those points and swing (Indiana Jones-style), allowing him to reach additional areas he never could before.